edgeguide/expect/src/README.md

 expectations.errors(); //{ bar: ['bar is required'] }
 ```

+#### nullCode
+Like errorCode, but only changed the returned error if it was a null error

 #### requiredIf
 An element is allowed to be null or undefined if another value is falsy